useakat/grv_decay/README.md

 <Using SUSYHIT>
   cd susyhit
+  make
-  modify susyhit.in and SLHA.in files
+  modify susyhit.in
+  modify suspect2_lha.in (or slhaspectrum.in when you do not use SUSPECT) ./run

   run.sh (SPheno-SDECAY-HDECAY)
   ./run.sh (SOFTSUSY-SDECAY-HDECAY)